Global Hyperbolicity through the Eyes of the Null Distance: Bi-Lipschitz bounds

 Together with \eqref{eq:LW} and the fact that $\gamma$ is $g_W$-length minimizing we thus obtain

 \end{proof}

-Lemma~\ref{lem:localbiLip} shows that the original local bi-Lipschitz bound \eqref{LaL} for causality related points (as required for admissible time functions in Definition~\ref{LaLdef}) extends to the bi-Lipschitz bound \eqref{eq:dhdtaulocal} on a whole neighborhood of each point.
+Lemma~\ref{lem:localbiLip} shows that the original local bi-Lipschitz bound \eqref{LaL} for causality related points (as required for weak temporal functions in Definition~\ref{LaLdef}) extends to the bi-Lipschitz bound \eqref{eq:dhdtaulocal} on a whole neighborhood of each point.
 Finally, we adapt the proof of Burtscher \cite{Bur}*{Thm.\ 4.5} to extend this local estimate to compact sets.

 \begin{proof}[Proof of Theorem~\ref{thm:nonsmooth}] Let $K$ be a compact subset of $M$.
 The argument proceeds by contradiction.
 Suppose that for any $n \in \nat$, there exist points $p_n , q_n \in K$ such that